Zach-Swartz/checklist/README.md

 Navigate to the Backend folder: cd ../Backend
 Install dependencies:
-npm install
+npm install express

-4. Set Up the Backend
+5. Set Up the Backend
 Start the backend server:
 node src/index.js
-If the backend uses environment variables (e.g., for database connections), ensure you create a .env file in the Backend directory and configure it as needed.
-Check the repository documentation or ask the project owner for details.

-5. Set Up the Frontend
+6. Set Up the Frontend
 Navigate back to the Frontend folder: cd ../Frontend
 Start the frontend development server: npm start
 This will start the React application and open it in your default browser at http://localhost:3000.

-6. Verify the Application
+7. Verify the Application
 Ensure the backend is running on http://localhost:3001.
+Upon running npm start, the app should automatically open in your we browser.
-Open the frontend in your browser (http://localhost:3000) and test the application.
+If it doesn't automatically open, enter http://localhost:3000 in your browser to test the application.

-7. Optional: Build for Production
-If you want to create a production build of the frontend: npm run build
-This will generate a build folder in the Frontend directory, which can be deployed to a web server.

 Summary of Commands
 # Clone the repository